BBCMdP/Seqrutinator/README.md

 As a final remark, similar to what can happen to a sequence-specific insert, sequence-specific deletions can result in the misalignment of one or more residues that flank the deletion.
 As a result, such deletions can appear as split which impedes their detection.
 This problem is not tackled since the solution similar to that was used for GIR (combined gap score) tends to identify many loop regions and leads to many false positives.

 #### Module 5: The Pseudogene Remover
 The pseudogene remover is the same outlier remover as NHHR except that it is iterated.
 PR comes with optional settings for the determination of the cut-off and provides a graph that, besides the score plot, contains a plot for the score-drops between two consecutive hits in the HMMER search (delta-score) as well as four putative cut-offs.
-Besides the default σ3, it presents the σ2 threshold, the upper `1.5*IQR` whisker (> `Q3 + 1.5 IQR`) and the major score-drop Δmax as putative cut-off threshold.
-Application of the major score drop corresponds to the idea that non-outliers (read functional homologues under functional constraint) evolve with similar evolutionary rates which results in a continuous HMMER score distribution whereas NFHs lack the constraint and will evolve faster and show much lower scores.
-In certain cases, the major score drop can sometimes detect this.
-Note however that the dataset supposedly contains sequences from various subfamilies that have somewhat different constraints and that this can also result in large score-drops.
-The more complex a superfamily is, the less reliable it is to use the largest score-drop as cut-off.
-Hence, the largest score drop should only be applied when it occurs at or near one of the other three thresholds.
+Besides the default 1.5 * Inter Quartile Range (IQR) whisker (< `Q1 – 1.5 x IQR`), it can also use average - alpha * st. dev. (using `-s5`, σ3 by default) with a customizable alpha value (`-a5`)
 **Example:**
 ```bash
 python3 seqrutinator.py -f sample.fsa -m 1324 -p1 0.85 -m2 2 s2 2 -a2 5 -m3 2 -p3 0.8 -aa3 35 -p4 0.85